Malcolm Holzman: Style

 Holzman has designed many important civic and academic structures throughout the United States, especially libraries, museums and performing arts venues.
 His collagist plans with rotated grids, diagonals and eclectic sensibilities, quickly established him as a pioneer.
 His use of industrial and rural vernacular, as well as salvaged and local materials ran counter to reductionist modernist tendencies, resulting in a more humanist approach.
-In addition Holzman advocated the reuse of older buildings at a time when the profession embraced pristine modernism, exemplified by urban renewal.
-Holzman was an early advocate of sustainable building practices.
-Holzman has expressed his belief that the most effective and often overlooked method of greening modern building practices is to repurpose existing buildings and to design buildings with longer lifespans.